varvarakronberg/vrify-take-home/README.md

 ## Background

 There is a data.json included that has a list of companies that we'd like to display on a page.
 The page will include two filters and pagination.
+The assignment shouldn't take more than 3-4 hours.

 ## Requirements

 ### Results

 - Should show company image
+  - Images should all have the smae dimensions
+  - In the data provided, the images are of different dimensions.
+The images should all be the dimensions and the images should be cropped to fit the column (not stretched)
 - Should have company name underneath image

 ### Filters